-On Tuesday, the South Lake Tahoe City Council agreed to sell 5,100 square feet in commercial floor space for $100,000 to transform the unused section at Heavenly Village into a 110-seat arena with separate upscale living-room style lounge with full service bar.
+Last wee the South Lake Tahoe City Council agreed to sell 5,100 square feet of commercial floor space for $100,000 to transform the unused section at Heavenly Village into a 110-seat arena with separate upscale living-room style lounge with full-service bar.
 The lounge will feature overstuffed couches, private rooms, two fire places and a delicious menu.

-The arrangement between Trans-Sierra Investment and PR Entertainment also brings two live magic show to the South Shore, said Trans-Sierra developer/operator Gary Casteel.
+The arrangement between Trans-Sierra Investment and PR Entertainment also brings two live magic shows to the South Shore, said Trans-Sierra developer/operator Gary Casteel.

-"We're very pumped about it," Casteel said on Thursday.
+“We’re very pumped about it,” Casteel said last Thursday.

-Casteel and Paul Reder, CEO of PR Entertainment, will invest a little more than $1 million in improvements to the third-story area, including a $35,000 foyer entrance from the third-story of city parking garage.
-Other improvements include a grand entrance and pavilion adjacent to Heavenly Cinema.
+Casteel and Paul Reder, CEO of PR Entertainment, will invest a little more than $1 million in improvements to the third-story area, including a $35,000 foyer entrance from the third-story of the city parking garage.
+Other improvements include a grand entrance and pavilion adjacent to Heavenly Village Cinemas.

 “It will give people an intimate walk-in experience and help improve the parking garage,” Casteel said.

 “It will round out the entertainment,” Casteel said.
 “It’s exciting for the South Shore and it will be something that no one else offers on the California side.”

 The deal also fully rounds out Heavenly Village, which Casteel said is completely filled and has a waiting list for vendors.

 Casteel and Reder both go back a ways when they served at Caesars Tahoe.

 “I ran the casino and he ran entertainment,” Casteel said.